herotux/prsms/README.md

 PRSMS is an open source replacement to the [stock messaging app](https://github.com/android/platform_packages_apps_mms) on Android.
-It is currently available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.moez.PRSMS) and on [F-Droid](https://f-droid.org/repository/browse/?fdid=com.moez.PRSMS)
+It is currently available on the [github releases](https://github.com/herotux/prsms/releases)

 ## Reporting bugs